aetperf/aetperf.github.io/_posts/2023-12-26-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

 - Python
 ---

-In this post, we explore how to extract, organize, and analyze high-resolution Digital Terrain Model (DTM) data from IGN (Institut national de l'information géographique et forestière).

-This Digital Terrain Model (DTM) provides a detailed grid-based depiction of the topography of the entire French territory on a large scale.
-Regular updates are obtained from surveys conducted using airborne LIDAR or aerial image correlation.
+In this post, we explore how to extract and merge data from a french high-resolution Digital Terrain Model (DTM).
+This DTM is provided by the IGN (National Institute of Geographic and Forest Information).
+It gives a detailed grid-based depiction of the topography of the entire French territory on a large scale.
 For our purposes, we will be working with the 5-meter resolution option, although a 1-meter resolution is also available.

-The data comes from this IGN page : [https://geoservices.ign.fr/rgealti](https://geoservices.ign.fr/rgealti)
+It can be found on this web page : [https://geoservices.ign.fr/rgealti](https://geoservices.ign.fr/rgealti).

+In the following we merge all the small files to generate a comprehensive raster.
+While this facilitates batch processing, it's important to note that the memory usage might be substantial.
+Here are the steps followed:

+- HTML Parsing with BeautifulSoup
+- Data Organization with Pandas
+- Bounding Box Definition
+- Intersected "Department" Zones List
+- Data Download
+- Conversion to GeoTIFF Format
+- Raster Mosaic
+- Raster Bounding Box Cropping
+- Point Queries

 ## System and package versions